Housing & Residential Life at Eastern

 Q: What is a Living Learning Community (LLC)?

 A: Living Learning Communities (LLC) are communities that bring together students, staff and faculty in environments outside the classroom to provide a deeper level of learning and collaboration.
 Students in these communities meet frequently and work closely to excel in classes and to enhance their overall college experience.
+Living Learning Communities have LLC Mentors who work with residents on academics and resources.
 To learn more about LLCs please visit Living Learning Communities.

 Q: How do I apply for the residence halls?